ryan2clw/csharpBingo/ClientApp/README.md

+SO TO COMPILE AND RUN THIS THING YOU JUST TYPE "dotnet run" FROM THE ROOT DIRECTORY BUT WAIT, YOU NEED ALL THE JS dependencies, so go to the directory named "ClientApp" type "yarn" then go back and try step one again, you should only need to install the dependencies every so often (like when we add one), "npm install" also works for installing
+JS dependencies, but for consistency sake if you're checking in work use yarn, otherwise it throws a warning when you switch

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>